 Displaying multiple charts in one single visual as opposed to simply putting several unrelated visuals to your Power BI report pages has many advantages.
 Apart from proper visual display due to correct scaling, this method requires significantly less work on your part. 😉

 In addition, your Power BI will become faster.
 Why?
-Because Power BI only needs to fetch the data once for Zebra BI, load only 1 visual and then Zebra BI renders everything in one go.
+Because Power BI only needs to fetch the data once for Zebra BI, load only one visual, and then Zebra BI renders everything in one go.
 This reduces the number of visuals on your report pages, eliminates the need to fetch the data multiple times, and eliminates the need to load multiple visuals each time the page is refreshed.
 Result: faster overall query time, faster overall loading time, and faster overall rendering (display) time.

 Below is an interactive Power BI demo so you can see small multiples in action.

 Click the ⤢ icon at the bottom-right of the report page to enjoy the full-screen view.

 2. Managing the layout of small multiples